Man kills Toronto cop, 1 other before being killed by police - NewsBreak

 Man kills Toronto cop, 1 other before being killed by police

-TORONTO — (AP) — A man shot and killed a Toronto traffic police officer while he was on lunch break and killed another person and injured three others Monday before police tracked the suspect down and killed him in a cemetery, officials said.
+A man shot and killed a Toronto traffic police officer while he was on lunch break and killed another person and injured three others Monday before police tracked the suspect down and killed him in a cemetery.

-“While on lunch break he was shot in an unprovoked, and may I say in an ambush attack," Peel Region Police Chief Nishan Duraiappa said.
+“While on lunch break he was shot in an unprovoked, and may I say in an ambush attack, and succumbed to his injuries,” Peel Region Police Chief Nishan Duraiappa said.
 “In the same incident a second victim suffered life altering injuries and is currently being treated.”

 Hamilton Police confirmed via Twitter that one person was taken into custody and pronounced deceased in connection with shooting investigations in Mississauga and Milton.
 Hamilton's police chief said the suspect died in the Hamilton Cemetery.